sddevelopment-be/penguin-pragmatic-patterns/content/concepts/testing_pyramid.md

 {{< image src="/images/concepts/testing_pyramid.png" alt="The testing pyramid" >}}

-**Isolated tests** are the most straight-forward to create, since they require minimal set-up effort.
+**Isolated tests** are the most straight-forward to create, since they require minimal setup effort.
 They are fast to write and fast to execute.
 However, isolated tests are the most artificial type of tests, as they are the furthest removed from replicating real-world usage scenarios.